Skip to main content

 ๐Ÿ“˜ Components of AI agents

-AI agents have three main components: planning and reasoning, memory, and tools.
+AI agents have four main components: perception, planning and reasoning, tools, and memory.

 Planning and reasoningโ€‹